niplav/site/pickup_reports.md

 deflect this kind of test anytime in the near future, and four days later you're always wittier)

-* "Nice, I've always wanted to be deeply penetrated" (Agree & amplify, with a sexual spike)
+* "Nice, I've always wanted to be deeply penetrated" (Agree & amplify, with a sexual spike, maybe creepy)
 * "If you're never getting stabbed the people you hang out with aren't interesting enough" (Umeshism)
 * "Finally, a worthy opponent!
 Our battle will be legendary!" or "Cool, wanna take this outside?"
 (Maybe slightly too chody)